metosin/reitit/doc/ring/ring.md

 ; nil
 ```

-By default, `:options` is also supported (ree router options to change this):
+By default, `:options` is also supported (see router options to change this):

 ```clj
 (app {:request-method :options, :uri "/ping"})